MicrosoftDocs/dataexplorer-docs/data-explorer/azure-advisor.md

 ---
-title: Azure Advisor's Data Explorer Recommendations - Azure Data Explorer | Microsoft Docs
+title: Use Azure Advisor recommendations to optimize your Azure Data Explorer cluster
-description: This article describes Azure Advisor's Data Explorer Recommendations
+description: This article describes Azure Advisor recommendations used to optimize your Azure Data Explorer cluster
 services: data-explorer
 author: orspod
 ms.author: orspodek